emsikes/vektor-guard-data-plane/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Status](https://img.shields.io/badge/Status-Phase_1_in_progress-orange)](#build-status)

-A closed-loop telemetry and training-data pipeline for the [Vektor-Guard](https://huggingface.co/theinferenceloop/vektor-guard-v1) prompt-injection and jailbreak classifier.
+A closed-loop telemetry lakehouse for the [Vektor-Guard](https://huggingface.co/theinferenceloop/vektor-guard-v2) prompt-injection and jailbreak classifier.
 Every production inference becomes a candidate training example - versioned, governed, and traceable from raw event back to the model artifact it trains.

 > **Why this exists.** AI security models decay.
 Attackers evolve, the training distribution goes stale, and a classifier that doesn't see production traffic can't learn from it.
 Most AI security products ship a model and never close the loop.
-This project is the data plane that closes it.
+This project is the telemetry lakehouse that closes it.

 ---